 6.22.6.4.
 Measuring procedure:

-After adjustment of the initial setting of beam orientation, the vertical inclination of the passing-beam or, when applicable, the vertical inclinations of all the different lighting units that provide or contribute to the cut-off(s) according to paragraph 6.22.6.1.2.1. above of the basic passing-beam, shall be verified for all loading conditions of the vehicle in accordance with the specifications in paragraphs 6.2.6.3.1. and 6.2.6.3.2. of this Regulation.
+After adjustment of the initial setting of beam orientation, the vertical inclination of the passing-beam or, when applicable, the vertical inclinations of all the different lighting units that provide or contribute to the cut-off(s) according to paragraph 6.22.6.1.2.1. of the basic passing-beam, shall be verified for all loading conditions of the vehicle in accordance with the specifications in paragraphs 6.2.6.3.1. and 6.2.6.3.2. .

 6.22.7.
 Electrical connections

 6.22.7.1.
-Main-beam lighting (if provided by the AFS)
+Driving-beam lighting (if provided by the AFS)

 6.22.7.1.1.
-The lighting units for the main-beam may be switched ON either simultaneously or in pairs.
-For changing over from the dipped-beam to the main-beam at least one pair of lighting units for the main-beam shall be switched ON.
-For changing over from the main-beam to the dipped-beam all lighting units for the main-beam shall be switched OFF simultaneously.
+The lighting units for the driving-beam may be switched ON either simultaneously or in pairs.
+For changing over from the passing-beam to the driving-beam at least one pair of lighting units for the driving-beam shall be switched ON.
+For changing over from the driving-beam to the passing-beam all lighting units for the driving-beam shall be switched OFF simultaneously.

 6.22.7.1.2.
-The main-beam may be designed to be adaptive, subject to the provisions in paragraph 6.22.9.4., the control signals being produced by a sensor system which is capable of detecting and reacting to each of the following inputs:
+The driving-beam may be designed to be adaptive, subject to the provisions in paragraph 6.22.9.4., the control signals being produced by a sensor system which is capable of detecting and reacting to each of the following inputs:

 (a) Ambient lighting conditions;